feardarkness/main-multi-repo/README.md

 ## Pushing updates

+### Option 1
-- In the main project (root folder), you can see the project modifications in the main project or in the submodules.
-Pushing modifications in the child modules requires that you are in the submodule folder.
+In the main project (root folder), you can see the project modifications in the main project or in the submodules.
+Pushing modifications in the child modules requires that you are in the submodule folder and do a normal push

+### Option 2

 ## Cloning the project